Particular/docs.particular.net/samples/outbox/store-and-forward/sample.md

 ---

  1. Make sure you have SQL Server Express installed and accessible as `.\SQLEXPRESS`.
 Create three databases: `sender`, `receiver` and `shared`.
- 2. Start the Sender project (right-click on the project, select the `Debug > Start new instance` option).
+ 1. Start the Sender project (right-click on the project, select the `Debug > Start new instance` option).
- 3. Start the Receiver project.
+ 1. Start the Receiver project.
- 4. If you see `DtcRunningWarning` log message in the console, it means you have a Distributed Transaction Coordinator (DTC) service running.
+ 1. If a `DtcRunningWarning` log message appears in the console, it means Distributed Transaction Coordinator (DTC) service is running.
 The Outbox feature is designed to provide *exactly once* delivery guarantees without DTC.
 It is better to disable the DTC service to avoid confusion when using Outbox.
- 5. In the Sender's console you should see `Press <enter> to send a message` text when the app is ready.
+ 1. In the Sender's console you should see `Press <enter> to send a message` text when the app is ready.
- 6. Hit <enter>.
+ 1. Hit <enter>.
- 7. On the Receiver console you should see that order was submitted.
+ 1. On the Receiver console you should see that order was submitted.
- 8. On the Sender console you should see that the order was accepted.
+ 1. On the Sender console you should see that the order was accepted.
- 9. Hit <enter> in the Receiver console to shut it down.
+ 1. Hit <enter> in the Receiver console to shut it down.
- 10. Go to the SQL Server Management Studio and delete the `receiver` database.
+ 1. Go to the SQL Server Management Studio and delete the `receiver` database.
- 11. Hit <enter> again in the Sender console
+ 1. Hit <enter> again in the Sender console
- 12. You should see the retry mechanism kicking in, doing some number of first-level retries and then forwarding the message to the SLR.
+ 1. Notice the retry mechanism kicking in, doing some number of first-level retries and then forwarding the message to the SLR.

 ## Code walk-through